COSC3020/theory-vs-practice-noahcanen-1/README.md

 Add your answers to this markdown file.

-I was able to do this assignment entirely on my own with help from Google AI because I just couldn't find an explanation you were happy with.
+For this assignment, I was able to do it entirely on my own.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."